microsoft/BotFramework-WebChat/SPEECH.md

 ### Text-to-speech requirements

-- Browser must [support Web Audio API][Web Audio API support]
+-  Browser must [support Web Audio API][web audio api support]
    -  Available on all modern browsers on desktop and mobile platform

 #### Special considerations for Safari on Mac OS and iOS

-Safari requires additional permission granted *implicitly* by the user.
+Safari requires additional permission granted _implicitly_ by the user.
 The user needs to perform an interaction (click/tap/type) before any audio clips can be played during the browser session.

 When the user taps on the microphone button for the first time, Web Chat will play a very short and silent audio clip.
 This will enable Web Chat to play any audio clip synthesized from bot messages.